+We actively encourage people with disabilities to apply for positions in our organisation.
 We have a commitment to interviewing job applicants with disabilities where they meet the minimum criteria for the job (the "2 ticks" commitment), as well as making reasonable adjustments to avoid any disabled employee being put at a disadvantage compared to non-disabled people in the workplace.
 Staff who have disabilities have the opportunity to discuss their development through our Personal Development and Review process.
 An equality impact analysis is undertaken on all newly proposed Human Resources policies to determine whether it has a disproportionate impact on people with a disability and, where identified, action is considered to mitigate this.